community-z-users/czt/README.txt

 directories (but these are sometimes less up-to-date than czt.properties).
 For instance, read '<CZT_HOME>/corejava/README.txt' to get detailed information on requirements for the corejava sub-project.

-Compile
-*******
-Here are the instructions for compiling CZT from the command line.
-(If you want to do CZT development using Eclipse, you should still do the following CZT build steps before you set up Eclipse.
- Then see doc/eclipse-howto.txt for Eclipse setup).

 1. Customise the file czt.properties.
    CZT relies on quite a few (10-15!) external libraries and tools.